-- Increased competition for jobs.
-The sluggish economy means that contractors are competing for fewer jobs.
-GCs and project sponsors are running more intense selection processes with shorter bid turnaround times.
+Increased competition for jobs: The sluggish economy means that contractors are competing for fewer jobs.
+General contractors and project sponsors are running more intense selection processes with shorter bid turnaround times.
 Contractors need to produce bids faster and more accurately to compete for more jobs, win, and make a profit.

-- Geographic migration.
-Some companies are now bidding on jobs outside their traditional territory.
-The availability of electronic plan files via online plan rooms, as well as data from BIM files, makes it easier to identify projects and get the data necessary to produce a bid.
+Geographic migration: Some companies are now bidding on jobs outside their traditional territory.
+The availability of electronic plan files via online plan rooms, as well as data from building information modeling (BIM) files, makes it easier to identify projects and get the data necessary to produce a bid.
 To compete, contractors need an efficient infrastructure that will allow them to access these online plan rooms.

-- Multi-user estimation.
-Many contractors are seeing a need to involve more employees in the process.
+Multi-user estimation: Many contractors are seeing a need to involve more employees in the process.
 In some cases, this results from growth.
 In other cases it results from a reaction to turnover of seasoned estimators and the resulting skills gap.
 And other times it results from a desire to gain consensus on estimates.
-Regardless, demand for multi-user systems is growing and if this is an important consideration you should evaluate the best construction estimating software vendors that support many users.
+Regardless, demand for multi-user systems is growing, and if this is an important consideration you should evaluate the best vendors that support many users.